By Michon Scott

 In addition to helping with long-term predictions of climate change, improved models may help health officials better monitor vector-borne diseases.
 Vegetation, for example, significantly affects mosquito populations, including bugs carrying harmful diseases.
 “People have used ISLSCP’s land surface records from the Advanced Very High Resolution Radiometer to study regional patterns of tropical diseases and their dependence on climate variation,” said Hall.Scientists aren’t the only ones using ISLSCP data sets.
 “Middle schools, high schools, and colleges have used ISLSCP data,” said Hall.
 “You can make animations with the data sets and look at radiation and meteorological patterns, global vegetation, and precipitation.”

-The ISLSCP data sets are available from the GSFC Earth Sciences DAAC and incorporate data holdings from a variety of existing data sources.
+The ISLSCP data sets are available from NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC) and incorporate data holdings from a variety of existing data sources.
 “Users have ordered over 13,000 CD-ROMs and downloaded over 267,000 files from the Web site,” said Hall.
 In November 2001, the Global Energy and Water Cycle Experiment, of which ISLSCP is a part, reported more than 5,000 citations in scientific literature of ISLSCP data or research.
 Hall explained that the ISLSCP Initiative III is designed to build on this success.
 “We will be acquiring data sets on fossil fuel utilization, population change and its distribution in time, and agricultural productivity.
 We will also have all the standard data sets: the climate record, the satellite record of land surface change over a number of years, and surface temperature records.”

 “ISLSCP is sort of at the beginning of the process of understanding climate,” said Kabat.
 “Our goal is to provide data, often on a daily basis, for the climate modelers to try.
 We also want to see the benefits of the improved predictions for the communities that are affected: water managers, planners, local governments, and the people who live there.”